What is OCR?

 Education

 Educational institutions use OCR to digitize books, research papers, and academic journals, making it easier for students and educators to access and share information.
-This helps create a more collaborative and well-resourced learning environment.

 Legal Sector